andrebnassis/web-api-mocker/README.md

 `SUBDOMAIN=""`:
 - (OPTIONAL) It is the subdomain of the url.
 It generates the url `https://<SUBDOMAIN>.loca.lt/`.
+> PS:
+>> If not passed, it will not generate any WorldWide link.
-> PS: If not passed or is already in use, it generates a **random subdomain** and you can check by running `docker logs` command on your container
+>> If passed as empty string or if passed an already in subdomain, it generates a **random subdomain** and you can check by entering inside the container and running `yarn pm2:logs` command on your container

 `URL_PATH`:
 - (OPTIONAL) It is a path related to the url.
 For example: `"/api"`.